Be My Valentine: 10 Polish Quotes About Love

 Is alien to us

-Fragment of ‘In Love’ by Kasia Nosowska, translated by the editor
+Fragment of ‘In Love’ by Kasia Nosowska, trans.
+MK

 ‘I love you’ – means: o, free spirit!